urbit/docs/docs/hoon/troubleshooting.md

 Your first step should be to put a `!:` ("zapcol") rune at the top of the file.
 This is like calling the C compiler with `-g`;
-it tells the Hoon compiler to generate tracing twigs.
+it tells the Hoon compiler to generate tracing hoons.

 Bear in mind that `!:` breaks tail-call optimization.
 This is a bug, but a relatively low-priority bug.  `!.` turns off `!:`.
-Note that `!:` and `!.` are twig-level, not file-level; you can wrap any twig in either.
+Note that `!:` and `!.` are hoon-level, not file-level; you can wrap any hoon in either.

 ### Error trace